-- Pays all employees in a timely and efficient manner. - Properly processes and remits all payroll deductions. - Provides timely and accurate payroll reporting data. - Communicates payroll data to internal and external stakeholders. - Monitors compliance with Board Policy; federal, state, and local laws and regulations; as well as Negotiated Agreements. - Provides for staff oversight and administration. - Develops and provides payroll guidelines.
+- Pays all employees in a timely and efficient manner. - Properly processes and remits all payroll deductions. - Provides timely and accurate payroll reporting data. - Communicates payroll data to internal and external stakeholders. - Monitors compliance with Board Policy; federal, state, and local laws and regulations; as well as negotiated agreements. - Develops and provides payroll guidelines.